e0e0e/product_configuration/README.md

 When run you can create new user.

 ## Features
-List of features ready and TODOs for future development
+List of features
-* creating projects/sprints/tasks/user
+* creating products with many avalible options
-* progress managing in sprints
+* posibility to edit created product

-To-do list:
+* creating order based on created product
-* sending invitation to new user
+* processing no standard orders
-* limit access of specific function to proper users
+* tacking progress od order

-* add history of changes of tasks progress
+Description of all functions: [link](https://drive.google.com/file/d/19Zh4HRJ8_HrQRvFSHc4BWmVR94GdGbzZ/view?usp=sharing)

 ## Status
-Project is:  in progress
+Project is:  finished

 ## Inspiration
-Project was made at the end of Java from scratch course, that I took in Software Development Academy.
+I made it to help processing orders in company I worked for.

 ## Contact
 Created by szkop.grzegorz@gmail.com - feel free to contact me!